MinecraftPlayground/server-management-dashboard/docs/compose_concept.md

 ```

 ## Minecraft Server 1
 This service provides the Minecraft server 1 hostet on `localhost:60001`.
-It's in the same network as `dashboard`, thus it's able to provide the data on `http://server1:61001`.
+It's in the same network as service `dashboard`, thus it's able to provide the data on `http://server1:61000`.

 `minecraft/server1/compose.yml`
 ```yml